 As of writing, the available windows are limited to either a sliding date window, or none.

 The sliding date window defines a window in which entities on the joined connector will be filtered out dependent on a comparison between the start time and end time of the window.

 There are a number of types of sliding date windows.
-These types define how identity broker will determine whether the joined entities should be filtered out or not respective to the values of the window.
+These types define how UNIFYBroker will determine whether the joined entities should be filtered out or not respective to the values of the window.

 When using a Date-typed fields for the start and end configuration options the values represent 12 am of that day.

 For example: 10/2/2015 is regarded as 10/2/2015 12.00.00 am.

 If the end date value is intended to be inclusive, that is the end date is the last day the window is active, a +1 day End Offset should be configured.

 For example: With an inclusive end date of 12/6/2015 and a +1 day end offset, the window closes at 13/6/2015 12.00.00 am, the end of the 12th.